RealTelefonmast/OfficialTiberiumRim/README.md

 This will not be based on any specific game – so don't expect that.
 This mod is under constant development to add all of those lovely nice features that the C&C lore has to offer.

-Rimworld owned by Ludeon Studios.
+RimWorld owned by Ludeon Studios.

 Command & Conquer owned by Electronic Arts.